 Companies like Digital Works, help catalyse change and innovation in organisations by coming in, and not so much disrupting, but showing an alternative way, and providing methodologies and processes for organisations to adopt.

-There can be fear of innovation in terms of competition.
-The reality is that there are very few secrets in industry these days, and they are usually very highly guarded by those organisations.
+There can be a fear of innovation in terms of competition.
+The reality is that there are very few secrets in the industry these days, and they are usually very highly guarded by those organisations.

 The fear is around ‘what if I innovate, and I communicate what I’m doing, then my competition will see that’.
 And that’s true, they probably will.